 Packet processing: Packet forwarding in the VNET/P core is conducted by packet dispatchers.
 A packet dispatcher interacts with each virtual NIC to forward packets in one of two modes: guest-driven mode or VMM-driven mode.
+The operation of these modes is illustrated in the top two time-lines in Fig. 3.

 The purpose of guest-driven mode is to minimize latency for small messages in a parallel application.
 For example, a barrier operation would be best served with guest-driven mode.
-In the guestdriven mode, the packet dispatcher is invoked when the guest's interaction with the NIC explicitly causes an exit.
+In the guest-driven mode, the packet dispatcher is invoked when the guest's interaction with the NIC explicitly causes an exit.
 For example, the guest might queue a packet on its virtual NIC and then cause an exit to notify the VMM that a packet is ready.
 In guest-driven mode, a packet dispatcher runs at this point.
 Similarly, on receive, a packet dispatcher queues the packet to the device and then immediately notifies the device.